 When a child starts at Our Lady and St Edward's, it is the beginning of a partnership between parents/carers, children, school and the parish.
 We welcome parents/carers as real partners in the education of their child and have an open-door approach.
 There are termly Parent / Carer / Teacher meetings throughout the year.
 These meetings are designed for the discussion of children's progress and the necessary steps for future developments.
-In January, Parents / Carers receive a written mid-year report which can be discussed in the Spring meeting.
-Parents / Carers also receive a written report about their child's progress and attainment for the academic year.
-There is also an opportunity to discuss these reports at Parents Evening in the summer term.
+In June parents/carers will receive a written report about their child.
+There will be an opportunity to discuss these reports at Parents Evening in the summer term.
 If a parent has continued concerns regarding their child's progress, individual meetings are offered with key members of staff.
 We strive to support our families and have an achievement mentor who attends social care meetings and is available to discuss relevant concerns regarding a child's behaviour or emotional wellbeing.
 Often, if there is a concern regarding behaviour, school will provide a home-school book to continue the link between school and home.
 We understand the importance of having a partnership between home and school and believe that a parent knows their child best.
 When developing plans to support individual children, we consider the views of both staff, parents/carers and the child in order to complete an effective plan for the child.
 We also offer regular reviews with parents/carers and relevant professionals.
 These meetings are informative and helpful to all involved.